 4. Don’t prioritize down payments over paying bills – Far too often, people will save for a down payment on a large item like a home or a car and let their bills slip into arrears in order to do so.
 The problem with this is that paying your bills on time is one of the best ways to raise your score, and paying them late is one of the best ways to let it fall.
 Even if you’ve managed to accumulate a great down payment, you may still not be able to buy that big item because your credit has fallen too low.
 Only save what you can when you can.

 5. Don’t worry about your score – Most of the time, you don’t need to know your credit score.
 The fact of the matter is, it only comes into play at a handful of very important parts of your life, and then can disappear.
 For the most part, you should only really check it sporadically when you know you have a big purchase coming up.
 Another thing you may want to do is take advantage of the three free credit reports you can get from AnnualCreditReport.com.
 You can get one every year from each of the three reporting agencies.
 If you really want to be clever, you can stagger them every four months and get regular updates on where your credit is.

 If you’re really concerned about your credit, you can always find a good adviser who is willing and able to help you navigate the somewhat complicated world of credit scores.
 The trick is to keep an eye on them, but don’t obsess.
 Rather, mark it on your calendar the days you plan to order your score, then just forget about it until then.
 Take some time to look when you get it and make a plan, then move on with your life.
 Credit scores are important, but if you take care of your bills and hold on to the good marks on your record, you should have no trouble maintaining a positive score.

-Posted by Saanvi Singh on 9:29 pm, With 0 Reads, Filed under Business, Of Interest.
+Posted by Saanvi Singh on 9:29 pm, With 0 Reads, Filed under Of Interest, Small Business.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.